-- Crews wishing to move races on the day should contact Race Control in the Regatta Enclosure.
-We will need to speak with authorised representatives of both crews. - The Race Committee reserves the right to alter the programme and/or the course according to circumstances; in all cases of dispute the decision of the Race Committee is final.
+- Crews wishing to move races on the day should contact Race Control in the Boating Area by River Lane. - The Race Committee reserves the right to alter the programme and/or the course according to circumstances; in all cases of dispute the decision of the Race Committee is final.